jasmine-pyz/youCode2026/README.md

 ## What We Learned

-- Recognized that the challenges faced by women in shelters extend beyond access to information, shaped by communication, trust, and day-to-day constraints that affect how they seek help, access services, and interact with staff
+- Recognized that the challenges faced by women in shelters extend beyond access to information and is shaped by communication, trust, and day-to-day constraints that affect how they seek help and interact with staff
 - Explored new technologies and AI models, including Tiny Aya by Cohere and Whisper by OpenAI, applying them in a real-world system to support multilingual communication
 - Developed the ability to evaluate and combine AI models based on their strengths for translation, speech recognition, and multilingual support, ensuring they work effectively together
 - Strengthened collaboration skills by integrating, debugging, and refining multiple AI components as a team